Also under Workplace Injury And WorkCover ClaimsWorkplace Injury And WorkCover Claims Home

 WorkCover covers all injuries which occur at work, or on the way to and from work if it’s an authorised recess like a lunch break.
-It’s your first call for immediate benefits and income support, which includes immediate medical bills and income support.
-It is easy to access and doesn’t cost you anything to access.
-Your employer pays a small excess like on any insurance policy.
+It’s your first call for immediate medical bills expenses and income support.

-There is paperwork to fill in and a medical or doctor’s certificate required.
-But, it’s important to fill in the forms correctly because how you describe your injury may prejudice your claim to entitlements at a later stage, should your injury develop complications.
+There is paperwork to fill in and a medical or doctor’s certificate is required.
+It is important to fill in the forms correctly because how you describe your injury may prejudice your claim to entitlements at a later stage, should your injury not resolve satisfactorily, or you develop complications.
 So, it’s advisable to have a WorkCover lawyer check your claim form.

 WorkCover may also pay you a lump sum for impairment, but this takes a little longer to obtain.
-This is a payment which WorkCover - or WorkSafe - calculates on the basis of the severity of any permanent impairment injury you may have suffered.
+This is a payment which WorkCover calculates on the basis of the severity of any permanent impairment injury you may have suffered.
 At this stage, you really should see a WorkCover injury lawyer.

 Finally, you may also be entitled to pursue a common law claim if you have a serious injury and your injury occurred due to someone else’s negligence.
 A serious injury is one where you suffer an economic loss either completely or to the extent that you can only work to 60 percent of your pre-injury earnings or if you satisfy WorkCover or a Court that you have pain and suffering consequences that meet the test.
 Common Law claims are pursued through the courts.